getzep/zep/README.md

 - Rich metadata and JSONPath query filters offer a powerful hybrid search over texts.

 ### 🔋 Batteries Included Embedding & Enrichment
-- Automatically embed texts and messages using state-of-the-art opeb source models, OpenAI, or bring your own vectors.
+- Automatically embed texts and messages using state-of-the-art open source models, OpenAI, or bring your own vectors.
 - Enrichment of chat histories with summaries, named entities, token counts.
 Use these as search filters.
 - Associate your own metadata with sessions, documents & chat histories.